Rapptz/discord.py/docs/api.rst

 .. function:: on_call_update(before, after)

-    Called when a :class:`Call` is updated, e.g. when a member is added or another person is rung.
+    Called when a :class:`PrivateCall` or :class:`GroupCall` is updated, e.g. when a member is added or another person is rung.

     :param before: The previous call.
     :type before: :class:`Relationship`